Isolated Vocal Tracks – 17 Voices That Marked The Last Century

 Layne Staley (Alice in Chains) in Man in the Box

-Laney is arguably one of the best vocalist of the 90’s.
-Even Kurt Cobain once said “I know I haven’t got much of voice, but Layne has one hell of a voice.”
-He was a huge part of Alice in Chains, and the synergy between him and Jerry Cantrell really worked wonders.
+Laney is arguably one of the best vocalists of the 90’s.
+Even Kurt Cobain once said, “I know I haven’t got much of voice, but Layne has one hell of a voice.”
+He played a huge part of Alice in Chains, and the synergy between him and Jerry Cantrell really worked wonders.

 Freddie Mercury (Queen) in Bohemian Rhapsody

-Freddie also wrote great number of Queen’s hits: “Don’t Stop Me Now”, “Crazy Little Thing Called Love” and “We Are the Champions”.
-In the track bellow you have the opportunity to hear his voice completely isolated from the instruments, in a song which shows best all of his vocal capabilities:
+Freddie also wrote a great number of Queen’s hits: “Don’t Stop Me Now”, “Crazy Little Thing Called Love” and “We Are the Champions”.
+In the track below you have the opportunity to hear his voice completely isolated from the instruments, in a song that best shows all of his vocal capabilities: